leonardfischer/wunderground-api/README.md

 ```sh
 ./vendor/bin/phpunit
 ```
-uncommenting the `<logging>` element of `phpunit.xml` configuration file will generate the coverage html file when the tests are run.
+Uncommenting the `<logging>` element of `phpunit.xml` configuration file will generate the coverage html file when the tests are run.